Achieve NIS2 Compliance with 42Gears Solutions

 NIS2 Minimum Measure 42Gears Capability Key Functionalities

 Risk assessments and security policies for information systems.
-Comprehensive Asset Management & Policy Enforcement Gain a centralized view of devices, users, and applications.
+Comprehensive Asset Management & Policy Enforcement Gain a centralised view of devices, users, and applications.
+Enforce essential security policies like encryption and screen locks to identify and mitigate potential risks.

 Policies and procedures for evaluating the effectiveness of security measures.
-Robust Reporting & Visibility Leverage reporting features to gain real-time insights into device, software, and policy compliance.
+Robust Reporting & Visibility Leverage real-time reporting to gain insights into device, software, and policy compliance.
+Identify and address security vulnerabilities.

 For Organizations Already Under NIS